Deepak8717/javascript/README.md

 # JavaScript

-JavaScript Experiences (#JSXP) allows you to get familiar with various JavaScript concepts through small straight-forward projects.
+JavaScript Experiences (#JSXP) allows you to get familiar with various JavaScript concepts through small straight-forward projects built using Vanilla JavaScript or Create React App.
 Fork/Clone the repository and kick off your journey of understanding JavaScript.

 - [Visit Page](https://jsxp.netlify.app)